 A limited number of Kingsborough's students' children, ages 2.6 through 5 years, are accepted to the Child Development Center each semester on a first-come, first-served basis.
 The children receive professional care and education at this licensed and accredited facility from September through July each year.
-A small summer program for children 6 through 10 years of age is available for the month of July in a separate location.
+A small summer program for young school-aged children is available for the month of July in a separate location.
 The low parent fees for enrolling children are a result of the Center's receipt of public funds.
-For information contact Dr. Uda Bradford.